 One knows him best through others, like such subjects as Candy Darling and Susan Sontag.
 He fills a hole, no doubt, in a narrative about East Village art, art in 1993, the gay community, or AIDS.
 He also fills a hole in weirdness and in time between Diane Arbus and the self-involvement of Nan Goldin or Sam Taylor-Wood.
 Hujar's work in Mexico shocked Wojnarowicz into that notorious video, A Fire in My Belly.
 His retrospective a few years back skipped New York City, but this will help.

-For a photographer like Goldin or Catherine Opie, gender means posing and dressing up.
+For a photographer like Goldin, early Diane Arbus, or Catherine Opie, gender means posing and dressing up.
 Even halfway nude, perhaps with piercings, Opie's surfers and bikers are playing a role.
 Hujar's subjects are dressing down.
 Sontag lies on her back in a sweater, and one feels relaxed in her company.
 In different ways, Opie's confrontations and his playfulness are tokens of frankness.
 He makes one at home with three lives and three deaths.

-Speaking of Nan Goldin, Hujar's dealer gives her and her friends its other space to carry on in the present, both as photos and as Scopophilia, a slideshow.
+Speaking of Nan Goldin, Hujar's dealer gives her and her friends its other space to carry on in the present, both as photos and as Scopophilia, a slide show.
 They have plenty of attitude, too—enough to appropriate a history of western art.
 They pose handsomely, inspiring pairings with all sorts of quote-unquote masterpieces, but with a notable fondness for the drama of Renaissance Venice and the Baroque.
 One wants to credit them with debunking art history, perhaps as a male endeavor with erotic subjects.
-In practice, they revel in it, like the ultimate "imaginary museum."
+In practice, they revel in it, like Marcel Broodthaers and his ultimate "imaginary museum."
 Yet I can still imagine a museum all their own for just three friends.

 Paul Thek pictured himself again and again as a diver, suggesting both daring and surrender.
 It may also allude to Diver, by Jasper Johns—which, in turn, may allude to another gay male death in Frank O'Hara.
 Thek seems to have sought death in his entire career.
 One remembers him most at age thirty-one, for that first series of body parts in glass cases.
 It only adds to the apparent decay of those monstrous limbs, that garish torso, that pale mask, and those dangerously convincing hunks of beef that the wax has proved an art restorer's nightmare.
 His largest show shattered in pieces on its way to Europe, and his single largest work cast from his own body hardly survives at all.